ryonakano/konbucase/README.md

 Features include:

 * Click "Copy to Clipboard" button to copy the all texts in the text view without selecting them
-* Convert your text between camelCase, PascalCase, snake_case, kebab-case, and space-separated
+* Convert your text between camelCase, PascalCase, Sentence case, snake_case, kebab-case, and space-separated

 ## Installation
 ### For Users